Naked Among Wolves - Virtual Screening and Panel Discussion

 Adapted from the novel by Bruno Apitz and filmed on location at Buchenwald concentration camp, this film features many who were themselves prisoners of the Nazis, as well as younger actor Armin Mueller-Stahl.
 Based on a true story of inmates who risked their lives to hide a small Jewish boy shortly before the liberation of the camp.

 Join us for a virtual screening and panel discussion.
-Moderated by noted journalist/author Tom Teicholz, this panel will feature Professor Helga Schreckenberger, Chair of the Department of German and Russian at the University of Vermont.
+Moderated by noted journalist/author Tom Teicholz, this panel will feature Professor Helga Schreckenberger, Chair of the Department of German and Russian at the University of Vermont, and Dr. Maria Zalewska, Executive Director of the Auschwitz-Birkenau Memorial Foundation and a Ph.D. in Cinema and Media Studies.
 This program is presented in partnership with the Wende Museum.

 Click HERE to register and receive a link to the virtual screening room.

 The Teicholz Holocaust Remembrance Film Series is made possible by the generous support of the Consulate General of the Federal Republic of Germany, Los Angeles, The Richenthal Foundation, The Rita and Leo Greenland Family Foundation, The Y&S Nazarian Family Foundation, and The Davidson-Hooker Fund.